 The Inflation Reduction Act (IRA) of 2022 was signed into law by President Biden on August 16, 2022.
 The act includes several clean energy programs and tax credit updates including a revision to the electric vehicle (EV) tax credit and the EV charging station tax credit for businesses.
+Here’s how the new EV charging tax credit for businesses works.
 Learn more about the EV tax credit.

 Beginning on January 1, 2023, a new version (which runs until December 31, 2032) adds a few additional stipulations to the EV charging tax credit.
 These include: a revision of the maximum credit from $30,000 per property to $100,000 per station, a base credit of 6% of project costs with a maximum of 30% if prevailing wages and apprenticeship requirements are met, and exclusion of projects outside rural or low-income areas.

 Per the Alternative Fuels Data Center, “Eligible fueling equipment must be installed in locations that meet the following census tract requirements: 1) a population census tract where the poverty rate is at least 20%; or 2) a metropolitan and non-metropolitan area census tract where the median family income is less than 80% of the state medium family income level.”
 The US Treasury also will provide additional guidance for implementing the tax credit in the near future.

 For reference, check out this GIS map to find census tracts with poverty rates 20% or higher.